Dunure Castle: Usage and demise

 The castle consisted of two distinct parts; a keep of an irregular shape on the top of a precipitous rock and other buildings at a lower level.
 The keep walls are about five feet thick and the vaults on the basement are well preserved, however most of the superstructure is entirely demolished.
 The keep represents the original castle, much altered.
 The central portion of the castle may be 15th century and was intended to form a defence to the access into the keep.
 The additional buildings are of a later date and contain two kitchens on the ground level, one for the castle and the other for the retainers.
 To the north-east stands a detached wall which may have led to a gateway.
 A drawbridge may have stood nearby and the chapel may have been located against the thick wall of the central part of the castle.
 A moat or fosse protected the approach and a wall may have also existed.

 In the 1990s, excavations showed that a hall house was built across the 13th century court in the 14th century.

 Beneath the castle is a cavern called the Browney's Cave which may have been a sally-port: a secret tunnel leading to the castle.

 In 1429 a meeting took place at Dunure between James Campbell, representing King James I of Scotland and John Mor MacDonald, representing the Lord of the Isles.
 Violence broke out and MacDonald was killed.
 James I's efforts to contain the outrage of the Lords of the Isles by executing Campbell did not prevent a subsequent uprising by them.
 For three days from 4 August 1563, Mary, Queen of Scots, stayed at Dunure Castle on her Royal tour down the west coast to Glenluce Abbey then on to Whithorn Priory.
-She was the guest of Gilbert Kennedy, the 4th Earl of Cassilis.
+She was the guest of Gilbert Kennedy, the 4th Earl of Cassillis.